 2. Cetrotide and Ganirelix

-These two drugs are GnRH antagonists which bind to the GnRH receptor and immediately block the action of the hormone.
+These two drugs are GnRH antagonists which bind to the GnRH receptor and immediately block the action of the GnRH.
 They do not result in the flare effect or cause cyst formation, which can be observed in some patients who take Lupron.
 Both drugs are routinely used in IVF cycles to prevent premature ovulation.
 They are manufactured by different companies, but have the same efficacy and the side effects (similar to Lupron).

 Close monitoring of patients taking gonadotropins is necessary in order to minimize the side effects.
 Some women taking gonadotropins report breast tenderness and engorgement, headaches, insomnia, mood changes, bloating, and increased vaginal discharge.